opencardev/crankshaft/COMPILE.md

 For example, when you need the `crankshaft/rootfs/usr/local/bin/autoapp` blob, it will be at `/mnt/raspbian-temp/usr/local/bin/autoapp`.
 Just copy it there.
 The exception to that is the Qt5 blob.
 You need to tar it first to make `libQt5_OpenGLES2.tar.xz`,then put it to prebuilt.

-### Build them
+### Build binary blobs manually

 You can build everything starting off with a Raspbian Lite image and then do all the apt-get update && apt-get upgrade businesses (actually important).
 Then you can download the Qt5 build script. `https://github.com/htruong/crankshaft/blob/master/prebuilt/make-qt5.sh` - then `chmod +x` it and then run it, you'll end up with a `tar.xz` file.

-For the aasdk + openauto blob, build them exactly as the wiki said on an actual rpi3.
+For the aasdk + openauto blob, build them exactly as the aasdk/openauto wiki said on an actual rpi3.
+Note, do not install the `libqt5-whatever` because we have already manually compiled them.

 The reason cross compiling didn't work was that the cross-compiler didn't know where to look for the Broadcom blobs, and openauto needs the Broadcom blobs, and you probably can't provide that in a cross-compiling environment.